JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Apache Iceberg and Project Nessie are key components of a modern, open-source data lakehouse architecture.
 They don't fit neatly into the previously defined categories because they represent a different layer of the stack: **the table format and the catalog**.

-This category compares the tools that bring structure, transactions, and version control to a data lake.
+See the tools that bring structure, transactions, and version control to a data lake.

 | Criterion | **Apache Iceberg** | **Project Nessie** |
 | :--- | :--- | :--- |